Alive: The Story of the Andes Survivors: Reception

 The book was a critical success.
-Walter Clemons declared that it "will become a classic in the literature of survival."
+Walter Clemons in Newsweek declared that it "will become a classic in the literature of survival".

 Keith Mano of The New York Times Book Review gave the book a "rave" review, stating that "Read's style is savage: unliterary, undecorated as a prosecutor's brief."
 He also described the book as an important one:

 Cowardice, selfishness, whatever: their essential heroism can weather Read's objectivity.
 He has made them human.
 'Alive' is thunderous entertainment: I know the events by rote, nonetheless I found it electric.
 And important.
 'Alive' should be read by sociologists, educators, the Joint Chief of Staff.
 By anyone, in fact, whose business it is to prepare men for adversity.

 Michel Roger concurs, stating that: "Read has risen above the sensational and managed a book of real and lasting value."

 Editions

 The first edition was released in 1974.
-A paperback which referenced the film Alive: The Miracle of the Andes, was released in 1993.
+A paperback that referenced the film Alive: The Miracle of the Andes was released in 1993.
 A new softcover edition, with a revised introduction and additional interviews with Piers Paul Read, Coche Inciarte, and Alvaro Mangino, was released by HarperCollins in 2005.
 This edition also has a new subtitle: Sixteen Men, Seventy-two Days, and Insurmountable Odds: The Classic Adventure of Survival in the Andes.
 The book was also re-released, simply titled Alive, in October 2012.